department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 aliases:
 spoke: More Resources
 relatedlinks:
-  - heading: Information to help you manage your disability compensation
+  - heading: Information to help you manage your benefits
     links:
     - url: /disability-benefits/apply/form-526-disability-claim/introduction/
       title: File for a VA disability increase